So, let me guess: you are in Osaka looking for anime spots or attractions?

 What to eat in DenDenTown?
 Any vegetarian place?

 You can find Takoyaki, Hamburgers, Kebab, etc.

 My recommendation is to try Ebiyaki (shrimp balls)!

-It’s exactly the same as Takoyaki but instead of octupus it’s shrimp inside.
+It’s exactly the same as Takoyaki but instead of octopus, it’s shrimp inside instead.

 I couldn’t find a good restaurant for vegans and vegetarians.
 But, there’s a Family Mart in the middle of DenDenTown so you can buy things like rice balls (onigiri) and fruits.
 If you know any good restaurants, let me know in the comments and I will add it.

 My travel buddy doesn’t like anime, what should I do?

 Dotonbori is one of the biggest attractions in Osaka, they can go there while you’re walking around Nipponbashi.

 Another spot nearby is the Kuromon Ichiba Market.

 What should I do after visiting DenDenTown?